History of candlelight rallies in South Korea: Support the reform of the prosecution

 September-October 2019, Prosecution Reform Candlelight Culture Festival, which was initiated by the National Citizens' Solidarity for Judicial Abolition, began on September 16, and until September 20 (1st ~ 5th) in front of the Seoul Central District Prosecutor's Office The 2nd, 3rd, 4th, 5th, September 21st (6th) rally, 6th, 7th, moved the location to the Seocho-dong Supreme Prosecutors' Office.
 On the 28th of September, the rally was filled with citizens about 600m from the silkworm bridge at the prosecutor's office to the intersection of Seocho Station.

 October 5th (8th) 8th, October 12th (9th) 9th, Seoul Seocho-dong Seocho Station Intersection, Seoul Arts Center direction, Gyodae Station direction, Prosecutor's Office direction (Main Stage), Surreypool Tunnel direction Screens were installed in four directions.
 At the 8th and 9th rallies, in the direction of Seoul Arts Center (about 1km), Gyodae Station (about 500m), Surrey Full Tunnel (about 300m), and Prosecutors' Office (about 600m), about 2.4km in length, Seocho-daero and Banpo-daero Citizens are full.
 Citizens who participated in the cultural festival shouted for protection of the country, prosecution reform, establishment of airborne offices, and media reform.

 From October 19 to December 14, 2019, the Candlelight Culture Festival of the Prosecution Reform moved from Seocho-dong to Yeouido after the resignation of the former Minister of Justice of the Fatherland.
-On October 19th (10th), 10th, screens were installed in the direction of Sogang Bridge and Yeouido Station (main stage).
+On October 19 (10th), 10th, screens were installed in the direction of Sogang Bridge and Yeouido Station (main stage).
 Participating citizens shouted for prosecution reform and establishment of airborne offices.
 From this time, through December 14th (15th), they went through the Republic of Korea Parliament House and marched to the Liberal Party.

-On October 26th (11th), the 11th moved to Yeouido-daero (near Yeouido Park), and a request for special prosecutorial documents was issued along with requests for the establishment of a prosecutor's reform airlift.
-The same was done on the 2nd of November 2nd (12th).
+On October 26 (11th), the 11th moved to Yeouido-daero (near Yeouido Park), and a request for special prosecutorial documents was issued along with requests for the establishment of a prosecutor's reform airlift.
+The same was done on 2 November 2nd (12th).
 Then, after resting for about 4 weeks, on the 30th of November 30th (13th), they held a rally under the title of the Prosecution Reform National Assembly.
 The location has changed slightly.

-And on the 7th of December (the 14th), the 14th political prosecutor dismantled and a picket called fast track investigation also appeared.
+And on 7 December (the 14th), the 14th political prosecutor dismantled and a picket called fast track investigation also appeared.
 The seat was moved to the 11th and 12th locations.
-On December 15th (15th), the 15th moved to the 10th venue and held the last rally.
+On December 15 (15th), the 15th moved to the 10th venue and held the last rally.

 It was only an act of citizens who gathered opinions by holding candles, but without much progress or remuneration, many people participated in the rally.
 It was an ambassador with a historical significance in the world in that it made the move, prosecuted the impeachment of the president, dismissed after approval, and even elected a new president.